Rumi Calendar – Response to the March Question

 چیست دنیا؟ از خدا غافل بُدن // نه قماش و نقره و فرزند و زن

 آب در کشتی هلاک کشتی است // آب اندر زیر کشتی پشتی است

 2- Rumi, Fihi Ma Fihi (Discourses of Rumi), Discourse 7, p 50.
 OMPHALOSKEPSIS Publications, Ames, IOWA.
 Based on A. J. Arberry’s translation).
-It can be freely downloaded here: http://www.omphaloskepsis.com/Library/TDOR.pdf
+It used to be available for free download here http://www.omphaloskepsis.com/Library/TDOR.pdf .

 3- Mayuri Onerheim.
 Money – Spirituality – Consciousness: A Guided Inquiry into Our Personal Relationship to Money.

 4- Bernard Lietaer.
 The Future of Money: Creating New Wealth, Work and a Wiser World.

 5- Rumi Mathnawi Book-1, 19-21

 بند بگسل باش آزاد ای پسر // چند باشی بند سیم و بند زر